 In case you are not the manufacturer of the product (i.e., the product is not made under your name or a trademark), you shall ensure that the manufacturer has appointed an authorized representative for the products you sell.
 In case the manufacturer did not do that, you as a seller must find a way of getting the manufacturer to do this.

 Who is responsible for compliance with the new rules?

-Please note: In case we find out that any of your products offered on Joom are non-compliant with the new Regulation or with any applicable EU legislation, we will immediately remove your product from the platform and may take any other measures we find appropriate.
+In case we find out that any of your products offered on Joom are non-compliant with the new regulation or with any applicable EU legislation, we will immediately remove your product from the platform and may take any other measures we find appropriate.

-- Information about Single Market and Standards in the EU
+- Information about the Single Market and Standards in the EU

-Nothing stated above constitute legal advice and should not be relied upon as such.
+Nothing stated above constitutes legal advice and should not be relied upon as such.
 This article is provided for information purposes only and may be updated by Joom from time to time.

 In case you need assistance and have questions as to how you shall properly adjust your business to be compliant with the rules referred to above, please contact your legal advisors.